wearepal/visual-word-tokenizer/README.md

-# Efficient Online Inference of Vision Transformers by Training-Free Tokenization
+# Visual-Word Tokenizer: Beyond Fixed Sets of Tokens in Vision Transformers

-The repository wraps the code for the paper titled [**Efficient Online Inference of Vision Transformers by Training-Free Tokenization**](https://arxiv.org/abs/2411.15397) on Arxiv, into a ready to use library for your own application.
+The repository wraps the code for the paper titled [**Visual-Word Tokenizer: Beyond Fixed Sets of Tokens in Vision Transformers**]([https://arxiv.org/abs/2411.15397](https://openreview.net/forum?id=YYOS1FHYG3)) on TMLR, into a ready to use library for your own application.

-The [arxiv](https://github.com/wearepal/visual-word-tokenizer/tree/arxiv) branch contains the original code for the paper.
+The [tmlr](https://github.com/wearepal/visual-word-tokenizer/tree/tmlr) branch contains the original code for the paper.

 **Authors:** Leonidas Gee, Wing Yan Li, Viktoriia Sharmanska, Novi Quadrianto